62 degrees, first thing.

 From there I headed to Doyle the Twig Painter's with a pile of copyright forms.
 I found the door standing open, the air conditioner dripping and he at his desk, his shirt off and his famous paintings on the wall.
 The gallery was crammed with the furniture he hauls out front when he works outside.
 He thanked me graciously for the forms and said he was working on a painting for a client who seemed to be throwing around money, which made him suspect he may be a drug dealer or in organized crime.

 He said he left $300 as a down payment on two paintings.
 Doyle then heard nothing more from him and yesterday was told his client is in jail.
 Doyle asked what I thought he should do.
-I said if he ever gets out of jail and comes by Doyle should return the money saying the account has been dormant so he is returning the cash and then thank him for his interest in Doyle art.
-The Twig Painter said that was a good idea.
+I said if he ever gets out of jail and comes by, Doyle should return the money saying the account has been dormant so he is returning the cash and then thank him for his interest in twig painting.
+Doyle said that was a good idea.

 Then down to the WMTW Credit Union, where they are currently offering a 6 point yield on 60 months or more.
 Unfortunately Ann Rebello, the lady who waited on me, didn't know what to do so I gathered up my paperwork and departed.
 From there I went over to the Union-News and bought the Sunday and Monday papers because they have things I want to read in them.
 The Sunday paper as handed to me had no grocery store flyers in it.